Charoen Pokphand Foods: Animal feed

 The company produces livestock feed in the forms of concentrate, powder and pellets for chickens, cows, swine, and ducks.
 The feed is distributed by more than 600 sales representatives throughout Thailand.
 A portion of the livestock feed is sold directly to large animal farms.

 Animal breeding

 The company researches and develops natural animal breeds.
 The goal is to obtain breeds that are disease-free and suited to the breeding environment in Thailand.
 The company produces parent stock broiler chicks, parent stock layer chicks, parent stock swine, broiler chicks, layer chicks, layers, and piglets for distribution to animal farms and domestic sales representatives.

 Grandparent stock used in livestock breeding is imported from abroad to breed parent stock which are then raised on the company's farms.

 The NGO World Animal Protection succeeded in persuading CPF, a major pork producer, to end the use of uses sow stalls in their pork production process by 2025.
-The practice confines sows in cages no bigger than a refrigerator in order to use them as "breeding machines".
-Sow stalls have been banned in the UK since 1999 as well as in other jurisdictions.